 A good waterproof jacket is your first line of defence against the wet.
 With high tech fabrics getting better all the time, you can now get a lightweight jacket that will keep you dry and that's breathable enough to prevent the 'boil in the bag' effect of waterproof jackets from years ago.

-The B'Twin 500 High Visibility Waterproof Cycling Jacket provides excellent rain protection with a coated membrane material and taped seams plus plenty of reflective details to help you been seen on the commute to work.
+The B'Twin 100 High Visibility Waterproof Cycling Jacket provides excellent rain protection with a coated membrane material and taped seams plus plenty of reflective details to help you been seen on the commute to work.
 There are vents and breathability is very good.
-We reviewed it at £19.99 and were impressed.

 It's not just rain that gets you soaked, your own spray from the road can, without mudguards, ensure you'll be soaked very quickly.
 Mudguards are available in wide range to fit just about every model of road bike, from full-length traditional 'guards to simple and cheap clip-ons.